daviddoo02/strandbeest_robot/README.md

 The Strandbeest robot is equipped with a sonar sensor, enabling it to follow objects in its vicinity.
 The implemented feature uses a proportional feedback controller, allowing the robot to dynamically adjust its movements based on the feedback from the sonar sensor.

+P.S.
+The picture on the box is of our TA - we have an inside joke that "it only follows cool people."

 [![Video_demo](assets/in_action.gif)](assets/in_action.mp4)

 ### How it Works